David-EstradaSD/Redux_Intro/README.md

 * npm start

 ### Lessons Learned
+I learned how Redux libraries really simplifies our lives for implementing app-wide or cross-component state change.
+What's more, we can further eliminate "boiler plate" code by importing and implementing Redux Toolkit.
 This project was built with the assistance of a tutorial through Udemy that taught the _React framework_ ( 48+ hours ).